constmark/bloom/docs/architecture.md

 Bloom schedules work within one loaded model instance: prefill, decode, chunking, batching, KV allocation, and cache eviction.
-A higher-level runtime such as Elderwand may handle cross-model routing, device placement, residency, and fleet-level policy.
+A higher-level runtime or orchestrator may handle cross-model routing, device placement, residency, and fleet-level policy.

 See [scheduler.md](scheduler.md) for scheduling behavior and